John P. Cunha, DO, FACOEP

 Broken finger introduction

 Fingers are easily injured, and broken fingers are some of the most common traumatic injuries seen in an emergency room.
-Finger fractures may account for up to 10% of all bone fractures.
+Fractures of the finger bones (phalanges) and the bones in the palm of the hand (metacarpal bones) are the most common fractures, accounting for 10% of all fractures.
 Because fingers are used for many everyday activities, they are at higher risk than other parts of the body for traumatic injury, including sports injuries, workplace injuries, and other accidents.

 Understanding the basic anatomy of the hand and fingers is useful in understanding different types of finger injuries, broken fingers, and how some treatments differ from others.